Membership of Governing body following reconstitution.

 Allison Robson-Head Teacher

 It is my privilege to be the Head Teacher of St Mary's, which is a family school where Gospel values are intrinsic in all that we do.
 I have been Head since January 2017.
-I am also a parishioner at St Joseph's, Stanley where I have worshipped for the last 10 years.
+I am also a parishioner at St Joseph's, Stanley where I have worshipped for the last 12 years.
+I am also a member of the Pontop Partnership youth group and the Head Teacher representative on the Partnership Development Group.

 Previously I worked at St Oswald's in Newcastle for 23 years; I began my teaching career as Year 2 teacher then progressed to Key Stage Leader, Assistant Head then to Deputy Head.
 I have a passion for teaching and learning and I am committed to ensuring that every child is given the very best opportunities possible.